jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-14.md

 7, 19, 37, 61, 91, 127, 169, 217, 271.

-Where we do not at first observe any regularity in them ;
+Where we do not at first observe any regularity in them;
 but if we take the respective differences of these numbers, we find the following series: